Cyberbot777/prompt-fractal/README.md

 - Auto-stopping when clarity improvements stabilize.
 - Saving final prompts to a vector database with OpenAI embeddings.
 - Comparing new prompts to historical memory using semantic similarity.
+- Leveraging **contextual memory injection** to guide new refinements using the top-N most relevant past prompts.
+- Improving recursively by **prioritizing past high-scoring examples**, helping Iris evolve more intelligently with each cycle.

 This project explores **recursive prompting** — where an LLM teaches itself to write better prompts through feedback, iteration, and memory.